not-first/pyhton/README.md

 AST: FunctionDef(...)
 Output: Function stored in memory, ready to be called
 ```
-The interpreter walks the AST and executes the program, maintaining variable scopes and function definitions.
+The interpreter walks the AST and executes the program.

 **Example trace for `prrint("Hello: " + (5 + 3))`:**
 1. Lexer: `prrint` → PRINT, `"Hello: "` → STRING, `+` → PLUS, `(` → LPAREN, `5` → NUMBER, `+` → PLUS, `3` → NUMBER, `)` → RPAREN